Galarzaa90/tibiawiki-sql/README.md

 ## Running the script
 To execute the script, run `tibiawiki-sql.py`.

-The process can be long, taking up to 20 minutes because images have to be fetched for every item and creature.
+The process can be long, taking up to 20 minutes the first time.
+All images are saved to the `images` folder.
+On subsequent runs, images will be read from disk instead of being fetched from TibiaWiki again.

 When done, a database file called `tibia_database.db` will be found on the folder.